 What do Moringa leaves look like?

-Also a question often asked when we marvel about eating (and cooking with) with fresh Moringa leaves.
+Is a question often asked when we marvel about eating (and cooking with) with fresh Moringa leaves.

 The tiny Moringa leaflets are the part of the leaf we actually want to eat.
 The stems are quite hard and do not get soft during cooking.